vbaconnet-ledger/developer-portal/_docs/CI/42_live_app_bindings.md

 * TOC
 {:toc}

-You will need to provide a JS implementation to interact with your coin nano app on the Ledger Nano.
+You will need to provide a JS implementation to interact with your coin Nano app on the Ledger Nano.
-These bindings can either be implemented directly into live-common (as a folder in your coin family folder), or published in [LedgerJS](https://github.com/LedgerHQ/ledgerjs) as a package - i.e. `hw-app-mycoin`.
+These bindings can either be implemented directly into live-common (as a folder in your coin family folder), or published in [LedgerJS/packages](https://github.com/LedgerHQ/ledgerjs) as a package - i.e. `hw-app-mycoin`.

 ## Minimal Implementationn